-- Using Auto Shutter in combination with Anti Shake (page 62) reduces the chance of image blur even more. - While recording with Detect Blur or Detect Smile, keep the camera as still as possible until the recording operation is complete.
+- Using Auto Shutter in combination with Anti Shake (page 65) reduces the chance of image blur even more. - While recording with Detect Blur or Detect Smile, keep the camera as still as possible until the recording operation is complete.

 - If the camera remains in Auto Shutter standby without releasing the shutter, you can record an image by pressing the shutter button all the way down again. - Detect Blur and Detect Panning may not produce the desired effect when shooting in an area where dim lighting requires a slow shutter speed, or when the subject is moving extremely quickly. - Since facial expressions differ from individual to individual, you may experience problems with getting the camera to release the shutter while Detect Smile is being used.
-If this happens, change the trigger sensitivity setting. - The Auto Power Off (page 130) trigger time is fixed at five minutes while the camera is in Auto Shutter standby.
-Sleep (page 129) is disabled while Auto Shutter being used. - To cancel Auto Shutter recording while movement, panning, or smile detection is being performed (indicated by "● Auto" flashing on the monitor screen), press [SET]. - Auto Shutter cannot be used in combination with any of the following features. - Some BEST SHOT sample scenes (Business cards and documents, White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - The following functions are disabled when shooting with Auto Shutter. - Triple Self-timer - Tracking AF
+If this happens, change the trigger sensitivity setting. - The Auto Power Off (page 127) trigger time is fixed at five minutes while the camera is in Auto Shutter standby.
+Sleep (page 126) is disabled while Auto Shutter being used. - To cancel Auto Shutter recording while movement, panning, or smile detection is being performed (indicated by "● Auto" flashing on the monitor screen), press [SET]. - The "National Tracking" setting for the Auto Focus area cannot be used while Detect Blur or Detect Panning is selected for the Auto Shutter setting (page 63). - Always make sure you had "Spot" selected for the Auto Focus area whenever you are using the Detect Smile Auto Shutter setting (page 63). - Auto Shutter cannot be used in combination with any of the following features. - Some BEST SHOT sample scenes (ID Photo, White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - The following functions are disabled when shooting with Auto Shutter. - Triple Self-timer - Tracking AF